ImbueProgram/imbue-program-docs/program/frontend/level-0/EXERCISES.md

 ## 3 - Javascript Exercises
-Create a `exercise-3` folder in your repository, inside this repository create a javascript file for each exercise.
+Create a javascript file for each exercise.

 ### String replacement